 Diagram credit: Corrigan et al., 48h LPSC, #2556 (2017)

 Silicate phases in Milton are enriched in the siderophile and highly siderophile elements which typically partition into metal phases (Hillebrand et al., 2004).
 Because of the unusual homogeneity of its metal and silicates, Milton has served as a good tool for J. Hillebrand (2004) to determine the in situ metal/silicate partition coefficients of a pallasite.
 Milton is a unique representative of its parent asteroid, and demonstrates that the petrogenesis of pallasites must have occurred in a similar way on multiple parent bodies.
 Interestingly, the ungrouped metachondrite NWA 10503 has been conjectured to have a possible affinity to the Milton pallasite (Irving et al., 2016).
-Not only does this unique meteorite share with Milton an association with carbonaceous chondrites, as attested by their elevated silicate FeO/MnO ratios, but also it falls along an extension of the trend line established by Milton on an oxygen three-isotope diagram (see below).
+Not only does this unique meteorite share with Milton an association with carbonaceous chondrites as attested by their elevated silicate FeO/MnO ratios, but it also falls along an extension of the trend line established by Milton on an oxygen three-isotope diagram (see below).
 Results from 54Cr analyses would help resolve the basis for any genetic relationship.

 Diagram credit: Irving et al., 79th MetSoc, #6461 (2016)